ibm-cloud-docs/Cloudant/faqs/authenticating-faq.md

 {: #use-legacy-or-iam}
 {: faq}

-We recommend you use the *Use only IAM* mode.
+Use the *Use only IAM* mode.
 This mode means that only IAM credentials are provided via service binding and credential generation.
 You gain the following advantages when you use {{site.data.keyword.cloud_notm}} IAM:

 - Managing access to {{site.data.keyword.cloudant_short_notm}} with the standard tooling of {{site.data.keyword.cloud_notm}}.
 - Using credentials that you can easily revoke and rotate when you use {{site.data.keyword.cloud_notm}} IAM.